 According to the National Restaurant Association, 90% of restaurants have fewer than 50 employees.
 This means that the vast majority of restaurants rely on a relatively small group of people to ensure operations run smoothly.
 From line cooks to dishwashers to servers, each member of the team has the power to influence the dining experience of guests.
 Because of this, reliable, dedicated staff is an absolute must-have for a successful restaurant.

 When hiring quality restaurant staff, you add members that benefit the team, allowing coworkers to feel supported by each other.
-Team cohesion translates into a guest’s experience.
+Team cohesion translates into a positive guest experience.

-Head chefs, line cooks, waiters and all staff members must work in conjunction to deliver an optimal guest experience.
-Even one new hire that does not align with the restaurant’s core, is underqualified, or is apathetic about the role can throw off the team dynamic and decrease productivity.
+Head chefs, line cooks, servers, and all staff members must work in conjunction to deliver an optimal guest experience.
+Even one new hire that does not align with the restaurant’s core values, is underqualified, or is apathetic about the role can throw off the team dynamic and decrease productivity.

 High performing employees are also a benefit to a restaurant’s revenue.
 With an increasing number of individuals turning to online reviews before dining out, online ratings impact your restaurant’s traffic.
-According to OpenTable, 60% of restaurant visitors consult ratings from other diners.
+According to Indoor Media, 88% of consumers consult ratings before making purchasing decisions including where they will dine.

 Research from Harvard Business School reveals that restaurants that experienced a one-star increase in Yelp ratings saw revenue rise by 5-9%.
 With the food and service being two of the most common focal points of online reviews, quality restaurant staff can lead guests to write positive online comments.
+Restaurant staff such as chefs and line cooks control the quality of the meals prepared, while hosts and servers can provide an excellent dining experience.
 The boost in reviews is great for the restaurant image and your bottom line.

 While posting job opportunities on your website is a good starting point, it will only attract candidates that are actively seeking positions at your restaurant.
 To find more qualified employees, widen the net with job postings in other locations.

-Job boards are another place to turn when hiring restaurant staff.
+Job boards, such as Indeed or LinkedIn, are another place to turn when hiring restaurant staff.
 The appeal of these online platforms is the ability to connect with many individuals actively seeking the role you are offering.
 To use a job board:

 - Sign up for an account and select your monthly plan.